parallaxsecond/parsec-client-go/README.md

 This repository contains a PARSEC Go Client library.
 The library contains methods to communicate using the [wire protocol](https://parallaxsecond.github.io/parsec-book/parsec_client/wire_protocol.html).

+---
+:imp:**WARNING**

-**Warning** The current status of this interface is suitable only for review of the API.
+The current status of this interface is suitable only for review of the API.
 It is a work in progress.
 There are ommissions and testing is very minimal at this stage.

+---

 # Usage